The 2017 Songfest Showcase Concert will be held Saturday, April 8, 2017 @ 7:00 pm.

-WMVY Choice (Barbara Dacey) – opportunity to interview with Alison Hammond on mvyradio “Local MusiCafe” and the opportunity to play on “The Hot Seat”
+WMVY Choice (Barbara Dacey) – opportunity to interview with Alison Hammond on mvyradio “Local MusiCafe” and the opportunity to play on “The Hot Seat” (go to WMVY studio and record an hour long program, with music of your choosing, to air on a Monday night at 9pm.)

 Judge’s Choice (Sarah Swain) – opportunity to perform at Cape Cod Women’s Music Festival on Sunday, May 13, 2017 (*female songwriters only)